How To Make Chocolate Fudge with Cadbury Creme Eggs

 - Add condensed milk to flour mixture and stir.

-- Stir until the chocolate is completely mixed.
+- Stir until the chocolate is completely blended.

 - Add to prepared dish and spread fudge evenly into the corners.
 Break creme eggs in half and immediately place on top of fudge, slightly pressing them into the top of the fudge.
 Refrigerate for 2 hours or until firm.